Doris Daou

-Doris Daou (born 1964) is a Lebanese-born astronomer from Canada who was formerly the Director for Education and Public Outreach of the NASA Lunar Science Institute and the Associate Director of the NASA Solar System Exploration Research Virtual Institute (SSERVI), and is currently the program contact for NASA's "Small Innovative Missions for Planetary Exploration (SIMPLEx)".
+Doris Daou (born 1964) is a Lebanese-born Canadian-American astronomer who was formerly the Director for Education and Public Outreach of the NASA Lunar Science Institute and the associate director of the NASA Solar System Exploration Research Virtual Institute (SSERVI), and is currently the program contact for NASA's "Small Innovative Missions for Planetary Exploration (SIMPLEx)".

 Early life and education

 Daou's family fled war-ravaged Lebanon when she was a child, and settled in Canada.
 Daou was educated at the Université de Montréal in Quebec, where she studied the atmospheric parameters of variable stars.
-She holds a B.Sc in Physics and Mathematics, as well as a M.Sc in Astronomy and Astrophysics.
+She holds a B.Sc. in Physics and Mathematics, as well as a M.Sc. in Astronomy and Astrophysics.
 Her PhD dissertation in 1989 was titled, Études spectroscopiques et paramètres atmosphériques des étoiles ZZ Ceti.

 Career

 She then moved to Baltimore, Maryland, in the United States, where she spent nine years working on the Hubble Space Telescope.
 In 1999, Daou transferred to the team preparing to launch the Spitzer Space Telescope, where she worked in education and public outreach and helped found the Spitzer Space Telescope Research Program for Teachers and Students.
 She joined the NASA Headquarters in 2006, and has served the institution in a variety of roles, including Education and Public Outreach Program Officer.
 She became the Director of Education and Public Outreach at the NASA Lunar Science Institute - Ames Research Center, in 2008 and the NASA Solar System Exploration Research Virtual Institute (SSERVI) Associate Director in 2010.
 She has been actively involved in NASA's grant programs.
 As of 2018, she continues her work as an astronomer at the NASA headquarters in Washington, D.C., and serves as Senior Scientist, as Program Officer and Chief of Staff for the Director of the Planetary Science Division in the Science Mission Directorate (2014–Present).